raspberrypilearning/mission-space-lab-creator-guide/en/step_5.md

 If your program calculates multiple estimates for the speed of the ISS (for example, by calculating the speed from sequences of two photos), then you will need to decide how to reduce these estimates into a single number when writing your `result.txt` file.
 If you used a simple average ([mean](https://en.wikipedia.org/wiki/Mean)), could you explore the accuracy of other statistical measures, such as the median and other percentiles?

-There is a lot of scope for being creative when improving the accuracy of your estimates.
+There is a lot of scope for being creative when improving the accuracy of your estimate.
 One method is to be selective about which photos or data you use to calculate your estimate.
 If you can determine that a specific sequence of data is the most reliable, then you could weight this data more highly in your final estimate.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">